-As usual Bob Carey, director of resettlement and migration policy at the International Rescue Committee (IRC), then tries to blame things on the government.
-He also feels he can speak for the refugees:
+As usual Bob Carey, director of resettlement and migration policy at the International Rescue Committee (IRC), then tries to blame things on the government::

 “They’ve been shocked at how little support they get.’’

 By now the private refugee resettlement “charities” have long since learned that they don’t have to offer much of anything on their own.
 Instead, they know they can just do a poor job and then effectively lobby the federal government to fill the “void”.
-For example, with the arrival of another refugee group that has many professionals, Iraqi refugees (like many of the former Yugoslav republics refugees before them), resettlement agencies are now spinning their lack of even minimum adequate help to these refugees as the fault of insufficient U.S. government funding.
+For example, with the arrival of another refugee group that has many professionals, Iraqis, similar to many of the former Yugoslav republics refugees before them, resettlement agencies are now spinning their lack of even minimum adequate help to these refugees as the fault of insufficient U.S. government funding.

 Resettlement agencies are calling on federal and state governments to increase cash assistance and its duration.
 They also want professional re-certification programs that would enable refugee doctors, lawyers, accountants, and other professionals to work in the careers in which they were trained.
 Until these measures are taken, they say, the federal government should provide money for emergency housing.

 If they really believe that the government should give funding for all needs then what exactly is the point of involving charitable groups in the refugee resettlement program?
 As supposed charities shouldn’t they be offering these services on their own?
-Anyone can help professional refugees to try to re-certify just by, at the very least, Googling how to do it and then making an effort.
+Anyone can help refugees with professional credentials to try to re-certify just by, at the very least, Googling how to do it and then making an effort.

 Our group has even done this for Iraqi refugees who couldn’t get any help from their particular resettlement agencies.
 It really doesn’t need more funding, it just means that we use our time differently to help these refugees.
-Instead of spending a lot of time and effort directing them to a series of no-skill or low-skill jobs resettlement agencies could instead help the refugees to write a good resume, and then direct them to jobs related to their field and to places to get take classes to prepare for re-certification.
+Instead of spending time and effort directing these refugees to a series of no-skill or low-skill jobs, resettlement agencies could instead help the refugees to write a good resume, and then direct them to jobs related to their field and to places to get take classes to prepare for re-certification.

 If they were thinking along these useful lines, instead of always just demanding more government funding, they would also direct professional refugees to resettlement sites where they could take higher level courses in their professional fields.
 For example, last year an Iraqi periodontist with a doctorate named Faiz Al Berqdar, 60, (he had an extensive collection of degrees, research articles and academic writings) was resettled to Salt Lake City by USCCB, and when he needed to go back to school to complete classes in areas where the U.S. considered his Iraqi education “deficient” he learned that there was no dental college in Utah (here).
 He and his family then moved back to the Middle East where he immediately got an academic job in Syria.
 What sense does that make?